h-fuzzy-logic/explainability-fairness-safety-for-ai/README.md

 ## 👋 Hello and Welcome!

-Welcome to this curated collection of resources about explainable, fair, and trustworthy AI.
+Welcome to this curated collection of resources about making AI explainable, fair, and trustworthy.
 Learn how these fuzzy topics impact your tech ecosystem, whether you are building, buying, or integrating AI enabled products.
-More importantly, learn about tools and frameworks to help you assess and mitigate the risks.
+And also learn about tools and frameworks to help you assess and mitigate the risks.

 You are in the right place if you are a:
 * builder (developer, engineer, architect, data scientist)